-Based on our current operating plan, we believe that our existing cash, cash equivalents, and marketable securities will be sufficient to fund our projected operations into at least the second half of 2024.
+Based on our current operating plan, we believe that our existing cash, cash equivalents, and marketable securities will be sufficient to fund our projected operations through 2024.
 Our estimate as to how long we expect our existing cash, cash equivalents, and marketable securities to be available to fund our operations is based on assumptions that may be proved inaccurate, and we could use our available capital resources sooner than we currently expect.
 In addition, changing circumstances, including periods of a rising rate of inflation, may cause us to increase our spending significantly faster than we currently anticipate, and we may need to spend more money than currently expected because of circumstances beyond our control.
-We intend to re-acquire rights we granted to Innovent for the development and commercialization of AL008, and may advance AL008 into the clinic on our own, which may increase our need for additional funding.
+We intend to reacquire rights we granted to Innovent for the development and commercialization of AL008, and may advance AL008 into the clinic on our own, which may increase our need for additional funding.
 We may need to raise additional funds sooner than we anticipate if we choose to expand more rapidly than we presently anticipate.

-Global markets have experienced volatility and instability in connection with continued concerns over the global impact of the ongoing COVID-19 pandemic and subsequent variants.
-Our ability to raise money in the public markets may be severely impacted for the foreseeable future due to the effects of the ongoing COVID-19 pandemic and a recent period of rising inflation.
+Global markets recently have experienced volatility and instability in connection with macroeconomic downturns stemming from increased inflation, supply chain and other economic impacts of the COVID-19 pandemic and geopolitical events, including the Russian invasion of Ukraine, among other matters.
+In addition, the public market for and stock prices of biotechnology companies have experienced a significant downturn over the last year.
+Our ability to raise money in the public markets may be severely impacted for the foreseeable future due to these factors.
 Additional capital may not be available when we need it, on terms acceptable to us or at all.
 If adequate capital is not available to us on a timely basis, we may be required to significantly delay, scale back, or discontinue our research and development programs or the commercialization of any product candidates, if approved, or be unable to continue or expand our operations, or otherwise capitalize on our business opportunities, as desired, which could materially affect our business, financial condition, results of operations, and growth prospects and cause the price of our common stock to decline.

 To the extent that we raise additional capital through the sale of equity or convertible debt securities, the ownership interest of our stockholders will be diluted, and the terms of these securities may include liquidation or other preferences that adversely affect your rights as a common stockholder.
-Debt financing, if available, may involve agreements that include covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, making capital expenditures, or declaring dividends.
+Debt financing, if available, may be unfavorable terms, including interest rates, and may involve agreements that include covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, making capital expenditures, or declaring dividends.
 If we raise additional funds through collaborations, strategic alliances, or licensing arrangements with pharmaceutical partners, we may have to relinquish valuable rights to our technologies, future revenue streams, research programs, or product candidates, or grant licenses on terms that may not be favorable to us.